MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Abstract

 \section{Abstract}

-We introduce \name{}, a massively multilingual benchmark of linguistic minimal pairs, covering \nlmax{} languages, 6 linguistic phenomena and containing more than 125,000 minimal pairs.
-Our minimal pairs are created using a fully automated pipeline, leveraging the large-scale linguistic resources of Universal Dependencies and UniMorph. \name{} evaluates abilities of LLMs at an unprecedented multilingual scale, and highlights the shortcomings of the current state-of-the-art in modelling low-resource languages.\footnote{Code: {\tt\href{https://github.com/jumelet/multiblimp}{github.com/jumelet/multiblimp}}\\Data: {\tt\href{httpshttps://huggingface.co/datasets/jumelet/multiblimp}{huggingface.co/datasets/jumelet/multiblimp}}}
+We introduce \name{}, a massively multilingual benchmark of linguistic minimal pairs, covering \nlmax languages and 2 types of subject-verb agreement, containing more than 128,000 minimal pairs.
+Our minimal pairs are created using a fully automated pipeline, leveraging the large-scale linguistic resources of Universal Dependencies and UniMorph. \name{} evaluates abilities of LLMs at an unprecedented multilingual scale, and highlights the shortcomings of the current state-of-the-art in modelling low-resource languages. \footnote{Code: {\tt\href{https://github.com/jumelet/multiblimp}{github.com/jumelet/multiblimp}}\\Data: {\tt\href{https://huggingface.co/datasets/jumelet/multiblimp}{huggingface.co/datasets/jumelet/multiblimp}}}